SaaS Content Writing: How to Boost Conversions & Engagement

 8. Comparison & Review Articles

-Comparison articles are just a variation of review articles.
+Comparison posts are just a variation of review articles.
 You compare one competitor against another.
 The twist is you can get creative with the article outline to introduce your software somewhere in there.

 It’s very simple.
 Take ClickUp, for example.
 They’re quite a big deal in the project management industry.
 But not so much in the time-tracking niche, where Clockify and Toggl pretty much run that world.